 Chamomile’s daisy-like flowers are a beautiful and practical addition to your garden.
 Roman and German chamomile are two common types of this popular herb.
-Learn differences between the two types and how to grow chamomile with these 5 tips.
+Learn the differences between the two types and how to grow chamomile with these five tips.

 5 Tips for How to Grow Chamomile

 1. Understand the differences between German and Roman Chamomile

 German and Roman chamomile have many similarities but also a few key differences:

 - Best for tea

 - Upright annual (2′ tall)